 Korea's Ministry of Trade, Industry and Energy (MOTIE) has authority for implementation of the Cartagena Protocol on Biosafety (CPB).
 Korea ratified the Cartagena Protocol on Biosafety (CPB) on October 2, 2007.
 On January 1, 2008, Korea implemented the Act on Living Modified Organisms, or LMO Act, which is the implementing legislation for the CPB and the overarching law governing the country's biotechnology-related rules and regulations.
-For more information on Korea's biotech regulatory system, please refer to the 2018 Biotech Annual Report for Korea from the USDA/FAS website.
+For more information on Korea's biotech regulatory system, please refer to the Biotech Annual Report for Korea in the FAS GAIN system.
 The LMO Act and its subordinate regulations are identified below.